rfhb/emamds/en/documents/product-information/aybintio-epar-product-information_en.md

 An exploratory multivariate Cox regression model using backward selection indicated that the following baseline prognostic factors were strongly associated with survival independent of treatment: gender, white blood cell count, platelets, body weight loss in the 6 months prior to trial entry, number of metastatic sites, sum of longest diameter of target lesions, Motzer score.
 Adjustment for these baseline factors resulted in a treatment hazard ratio of 0.78 (95% CI [0.63; 0.96], p=0.0219), indicating a 22% reduction in the risk of death for patients in the bevacizumab + IFN alfa-2a arm compared to IFN alfa-2a arm.

-Ninety seven patients in the IFN alfa-2a arm and 131 patients in the bevacizumab arm reduced the dose of IFN alfa-2a from 9 MIU to either 6 or 3 MIU three times a week as pre-specified in the protocol.
-Dosereduction of IFN alfa-2a did not appear to affect the efficacy of the combination of bevacizumab and IFN alfa-2a based on PFS event free rates over time, as shown by a sub-group analysis.
+Ninety seven (97) patients in the IFN alfa-2a arm and 131 patients in the bevacizumab arm reduced the dose of IFN alfa-2a from 9 MIU to either 6 or 3 MIU three times a week as pre-specified in the protocol.
+Dose-reduction of IFN alfa-2a did not appear to affect the efficacy of the combination of bevacizumab and IFN alfa-2a based on PFS event free rates over time, as shown by a sub-group analysis.
 The 131 patients in the bevacizumab + IFN alfa-2a arm who reduced and maintained the IFN alfa-2a dose at 6 or 3 MIU during the trial, exhibited at 6, 12 and 18 months PFS event free rates of 73, 52 and 21% respectively, as compared to 61, 43 and 17% in the total population of patients receiving bevacizumab + IFN alfa-2a.

 ## AVF2938